MrYsLab/pseudo-microbit/docs/pycharm_install.md

 If you are prompted to disable input methods, you should do so.

-Click on the Plus sign button to create a new PyCharm project.
-The New Project dialog will appear.

-In PyCharm, a project is an organizational unit representing a complete software solution.
+In PyCharm, a _project_ is an organizational unit representing a complete software solution.
 It's where you'll manage all your files, settings, and configurations for a specific software development task.